-As the presenting sponsor of the National Western Stock Show, Centura welcomed the opportunity to collaborate on a deeper level with two organizations already making a real impact on ending food insecurity across communities we serve in Colorado and western Kansas.
+As the presenting sponsor of the National Western Stock Show, Centura welcomed the opportunity to collaborate on a deeper level with two organizations already making a real impact on ending food insecurity across communities we serve in Colorado, Utah and western Kansas.
 These partnerships only enhance our 141-year legacy of healing and commitment to creating flourishing communities.

 National Western and Centura came together to create the Hunger Action Rodeo — a powerful platform to educate and call to action — to recognize and combat local and regional food security challenges and help raise awareness and solutions to those experiencing hunger every day.

 GrowHaus & Valley Roots

 Among record-breaking crowds, Peter D. Banko, President and CEO of Centura Health, along with Paul Andrews, President and CEO of the National Western Stock Show, presented these two organizations with a $10,000 donation check:

 - Denver-based GrowHaus cultivates community-driven food justice through education and food access.
 It offers food distribution programming and educational opportunities related to growing and cooking food, as well as overall wellness.
 What’s GrowHaus’ ultimate measure of success?
 When the children, families, and communities it works with are empowered to feed, nourish and strengthen themselves and one another.